ray-project/ray/doc/source/rllib/rllib-new-api-stack.rst

 Who should use the new API stack?
 ---------------------------------

-We recommend to cut over your code from old- to new API stack as soon as possible, as the classes and APIs have reached sufficient stability at this point and we only expect very minor changes from here on.
+Migrate your code from the old to new API stack as soon as possible.
+The classes and APIs are sufficiently stable.
+The Ray team expects very minor changes. from here on.

-See here for a comprehensive migration guide allowing you to step-by-step translate your code from old- to new API stack in no time.
+See the :ref:`New API stack migration guide <rllib-new-api-stack-migration-guide>` for a comprehensive migration guide with step-by-step instructions on translating your code from the old to new API stack.

-Also, the following section, lists more compelling reasons to migrate to the new stack.
+A comparison of the old to new API stack provides additional motivation for migrating to the new stack.

-Comparison to the Old API Stack
+Comparison to the old API stack
 -------------------------------

 This table compares features and design choices between the new and old API stack: